JackS1o/Delivery-Challenge/README.md

         "_id": "640ebdb605aaccc707ab1507",
         "name": "Coca-Cola",
         "price": 5,
-        "description": "Coca-Cola is a carbonated soft drink manufactured by The Coca-Cola Company."
+        "description": "Coca-Cola is a carbonated soft drink manufactured by The Coca-Cola Company.", "quantity": 2
       }
     ]
   }